You might think having a credit score in the 500s would keep you from buying a home. But that isn't always the case.

 - Call for a home buyer consultation.
 Let the counselor know you are a first-time homebuyer that has bad credit.
-They’ll review your finances with you and may ask to check your credit.
-Don’t worry, this is a soft credit pull so it won’t affect your score.
+They'll review your finances with you and may ask you to check your credit.
+Don't worry; this is a soft credit pull, so that it won't affect your score.

 - Take a first-time homebuyer course.
 Many first-time homebuyer programs require you to provide a certificate of completion for a HUD-approved first-time homebuyer course.
-You take the 8-hour course, which may be in person or online, and receive a certificate of completion.
+You take the 8-hour course, whether in person or online and receive a certificate of completion.
 This certificate is good for up to one year.

 - Create an action plan with your counselor.
-Your housing counselor will help you create an action plan so you can get ready to buy a home.
-Together, you’ll set a budget and map out the steps you need to take to become mortgage-ready.
+Your housing counselor will help you create an action plan to get ready to buy a home.
+Together, you'll set a budget and map out the steps you need to take to become mortgage-ready.

-If you’re a military Veteran, Service Member, or surviving military spouse, then you have an advantage as a homebuyer with VA home loans.
-The VA does not place any lending requirements on the loans that they insure.
+If you're a military Veteran, Service Member, or surviving military spouse, then you have an advantage as a homebuyer with VA home loans.
+The VA does not place any lending requirements on their insurance loans.
 There is no minimum credit score requirement and no down payment requirement.

-That means in the right circumstances and with the right lender, you can buy a house with no money down and bad credit.
+That means you can buy a house with no money down and bad credit in the right circumstances and with the right lender.